العربية 中文 русский Français

 Research Project

-The main aim of this subject is to enable students to synthesise their learning throughout their course in the context of health-related policy, practice, education or leadership.
-In groups, students will collaboratively develop a research based project proposal about a contemporary issue impacting their field.
-Individually, students will then further develop a specific component of the proposal for their individual project.
-This subject aims to enable the student to develop skills and practice in collaborative work leading to the creation of a project proposal and output.
+The main aim of this subject is to enable students to synthesise their learning throughout the course in the context of health-related policy, practice, education or leadership.
+Students will individually develop a work based clinical practice improvement project about a contemporary issue impacting their field.
+This subject aims to enable the student to develop skills and practice leading to the creation of a project proposal, summary and evaluation output.
 The completed project demonstrates students' ability to identify contemporary issues, synthesise salient information, and articulate original ideas and thought processes to make a practical contribution to the existing body of knowledge relevant to health-leadership, policy, practice or education.
 In preparing a written report, and making a presentation of their process and outcomes, students demonstrate professional-level competence.

 Program Outcomes